kstenerud/iOS-Universal-Framework/README.md

 1. Select your framework's scheme (any of its targets will do).

-2. (optional) Set the "Run" configuration in the scheme editor (It's set to Debug by default).
+2. (optional) Set the "Run" configuration in the scheme editor.
+   It's set to Debug by default but you'll probably want to change it to "Release" when you're ready to distribute your framework.

 3. Build the framework (both "iOS device" and "Simulator" destinations will build the same universal binary, so it doesn't matter which you select).